Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 ### Comments
 Cardinality mismatch, as the zib has conceptual cardinality. https://hl7.org/fhir/valueset-allergyintolerance-verification.html has a distinction between "unconfirmed" and its child "presumed" which the zib has not.
 It has a value "refuted" which is not in the zib value set because there is a separate zib "Exclusion".
 It has a value "entered in error" which is not in the zib value set as per design principles.
+=> ZIB issue voor Unconfirmed en Presumed